anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 export type QuoteUser = Quote & { User: User };
 ```

-And with that, we have successfully set up a Prisma and Drizzle ORM in the same project.
+And with that, we have successfully set up a Prisma ORM and Drizzle ORM in the same project.

 ## Final Thoughts

 ---

 Using both Prisma and Drizzle in the same project may not be for everyone, but it can be done.
 Setting up this dual ORM strategy allows us to enjoy the convenient Prisma schema language while having a performant backend.
-I wanted to implement this in a project of mine but I already had ~35 API endpoints and ~15 server actions built out using Prisma.
-Converting these queries to Drizzle seemed like a nightmare so I stuck with a full Prisma setup.
+I wanted to implement this in a project of mine, but I already had ~35 API endpoints and ~15 server actions built out using Prisma.
+Converting these queries to Drizzle seemed like a nightmare, so I stuck with a full Prisma setup.
 That being said, I hope this guide helps you out.